 In practice the Company determines the fair value of its financial instruments using the second or third level, the actual market price of identical derivative financial instruments.
-There was no outstanding position of financial instruments at fair value as of 31 December 2022 except of share of the company Rioacath FNDB value of CZK 20 000 thousand (EUR 804 thousand).
+There was no outstanding position of financial instruments at fair value as of 31 December 2023 except of share of the company Rioacath FNDB value of CZK 20,000 thousand (EUR 804 thousand) which, due to the ongoing court case, the Company has overvalued and records it at zero value as of 31 December 2023.